What Will Happen to Abu Dhabi real Estate Once the Dust Settles

 Abu Dhabi's Economy is Operating from a Position of Strength

-When peace breaks out the Straight of Hormuz and the airspace will re-open as usual.
-Unlike Iraq, Kuwait, Bahrain and Qatar the UAE can use its Fujairah terminal to bypass the blockade until then.
+When peace breaks out the Straights of Hormuz and the airspace will re-open as usual.
+Unlike Iraq, Kuwait, Bahrain and Qatar the UAE can use its Fujairah terminal to bypass much of the blockade until then.

 Economic Risks

-· Tourism will be impacted.
+• Tourism will be impacted.
 External unease will persist after the hostilities cease.
+This will also affect aviation in the Emirate.
 However, we can expect the Abu Dhabi government to address this proactively given the many levers it has at its disposal (cash reserves, reduce taxation, cheaper flights etc).

-· People may leave the UAE after this crisis, but they will be replaced.
-What if the companies leave?
+• People may leave the UAE after this crisis.
+If they leave a job behind then they will be replaced, but what if the companies leave?
 The economy looks good so the only reason they would choose to leave is if their staff as a group could not be persuaded to stay.
 Will those companies who leave then be replaced themselves, with more bullish entrants?

 There may be an upside to all this upheaval.
 The price of oil.
-As of writing oil climbed over $100 a barrel before falling back, and we can expect higher prices to persist even once the Strait of Hormuz open (see below).
+Oil has climbed over $100 a barrel, and we can expect higher prices to persist even once the Straits of Hormuz open (see below).

 The Stock Market Remains Resilient